 Video cameras may be used to monitor student behavior on school vehicles transporting students to and from school or extracurricular activities.

-The District shall keep all video recording of students confidential and shall comply with all applicable state and federal laws related to video recordings when such recordings are considered as part of the student's education and behavioral record as determined by the District and in accordance with the law.
+The District shall keep all video recording of students confidential and shall comply The District shall keep all video recording of students confidential and shall comply with all applicable state and federal laws related to video recordings when such recordings are considered as part of the student's education and behavioral record as determined by the District and in accordance with the law.
 Video recordings may only be accessed by the parent of the student involved, employees of the school involved who have a legitimate educational interest in the recording, and SCS Security.
 The recording may be shared with the appropriate law enforcement agency if the principal has requested assistance.
 Video surveillance shall be used only to promote the order, safety and security of students, staff, and property.
 The Superintendent is directed to develop procedures governing the use of video cameras in accordance with the provisions of the law and established Board policies.
 Students in violation of bus conduct rules shall be subject to disciplinary action in accordance with established Board policy and regulations governing student conduct and discipline.